Available on Premium and Enterprise plans.

 Who

-• Site admins can create and manage SLAs at site level.
+• Site admins can create and manage SLAs at the site level.

 When

-• Support teams managing high ticket volumes and operating with defined response times.
+• Support teams managing high ticket volumes with defined response expectations.

-• Managers tracking response KPIs and optimizing team workflow and visibility.
+• Managers tracking response KPIs and optimizing workflow and visibility.

-• Businesses offering tiered or VIP support (e.g. standard vs. premium) or operating under SLA-bound/legal commitments.
+• Businesses offering tiered or VIP support (ex. standard vs. premium) or operating under SLA-bound agreements.

 Before you start